Have you ever felt like you needed to do a digital detox?

 A while ago I noticed that my anxiety levels felt through the roof for no particular reason.
 My neck and shoulders were in a constant state of stiff or sore.
 I felt foggy brained and tight in the chest.
 Several times a day, I had to consciously tell myself to soften my jaw or remove my shoulders from my ears.

-I realized that my digital world was controlling me.
-I needed a digital detox.
+My digital world was controlling me.
+I needed to fix my relationship with technology.

 When Screen Time Makes Your Life Worse

-I realized that I was filling my day with things that were not serving me.
-I am a podcast junkie.
-I think podcasts are the greatest things since sliced bread and there are so many smart, creative people providing incredible content.
+I realized that I was filling my days with things that were not serving me.
+For example, I am a podcast junkie.
+In fact, I think podcasts are the greatest things since sliced bread and there are so many smart people out there providing incredible content.

 But what was I spending all my time listening to?